gabee12/gabee12/README.md

 - Hi, I’m @gabee12.
-I'm a 20 year old guy from Brazil studying in Germany.
-My currently known programming languages are Java (and JavaScript), C++, C, Haskell, and some HTML, CSS and PHP as well.
+I'm a 21 year old CS Student from Brazil.

+- My current programming knowledge includes Java (and JavaScript), C++, C, Python, and some HTML, CSS and PHP as well.
+- My projects mostly involve DevOps, Cybersecurity, Machine Learning, Data Mining and Backend stuff.
+-

 ========CURRENT PROJECTS===========
+- Server Maintenance at FabSoft (Unicentro)

+==========PAST PROJECTS============
+- Many private Discord bots
-- Download helper for old versions of No Man's Sky
+- NMS-Retro-Downloader: A Linux (and soon Windows) CLI Wrapper for Steam Depot Downloader that makes it easy to download older versions of No Man's Sky for archival
+- Hosting my own Email Server
+- Game Modding

 <!---
 gabee12/gabee12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.